- Created on the 12 March, 2017.

 Interleukin-8 (IL-8) which can also be known as T lymphocyte chemotactic factor (TCF), monocyte-derived neutrophil chemotactic factor (MDNCF), neutrophil attractant/activating protein (NAP-1), leukocyte adhesion inhibitor (LAI) and monocyte-derived neutrophil-activating peptide (MONAP).
 IL-8 belongs to a chemokine superfamily that has the ability to selectively activate and chemo-attract specific leukocyte subpopulations, all of these are cytokines which contain four conserved cysteines and can be divided into two distinguishable subfamilies (C-X-C proteins or CC-protein).
 IL-8 is a member of the C-X-C subfamily alongside platelet basic protein (PBP), neutrophil-activating peptide-2 (NAP-2), platelet factor 4 (PF4), g-interferon-inducible protein (g-IP-10), connective-tissue-activating peptide III (CTAPIII), MGSA/CRO gene products (GRO-a, GRO-b, GRO-g) and b-thromboglobulin, ENA-78.

-The minimum detection sensitivity level of interleukin-8 (IL-8) using this human interleukin-8 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of interleukin-8 (IL-8) using current human interleukin-8 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this IL-8 ELISA assay is 15.6 – 1,000 pg/ml.

 - Interleukin 8 and acute lung injury.
 Arch Pathol Lab Med.
 (2014) 138 (2): 266-9.
 Review.
 Allen T.C. and Kurdowska A.